 Volunteering doesn’t have to take place in person!
 So many charities have virtual volunteering opportunities, meaning you can easily slot in an hour here and there on a timescale that suits you.
 Face to face volunteering might be your cup of tea, but if you’re worried about time then virtual is a great option that gives you flexibility.
 Not only that, it also means you aren’t limited to local opportunities, meaning you can help out a charity with a cause that’s important to you, no matter where they are based.

 By volunteering virtually, there’s no worries about commuting, or doing all your volunteering in ‘one go’.
 Volunteering should be fun and fulfilling, so it’s important to remember not to over-commit.
 Using time-management tools and communication with your boss – you can open yourself up to new opportunities that add to your life in so many ways.

+We hope you enjoyed our tips for juggling work and volunteering.
 If virtual volunteering sounds up your alley, or if you want some support to get your employer involved with employee volunteering why not get in touch with our Business Engagement Manager, Sarah, who can give you all the tools you need to get started!

 Caroline has made it her life’s work to help people make more meaningful decisions to support their communities and she’s learned some golden nuggets along the way!